An easy for a comforting weekend breakfast. You will love these and all the possible healthy options to make this , keep

 - or unrefined cane .
-Other options are -free crystal sweetener like Erythritol or Monk fruit.
+Other options are -free crystal sweeteners like Erythritol or Monk fruit.
 Regular will work too but it’s less nutritious.

-- Unsweetened applesauce – this acts as egg replacement in the .
+- Unsweetened applesauce – this acts as an egg replacement in the .
 You can also replace applesauce by puree to make .

 - Unsweetened – any plant-based would work in the . and canned contain more fat and will make the waffles fluffier.
 You can also use unsweetened or oat but the waffles will be crispier.
 Note that you can boost the fluffiness of your waffle by adding 1/2 tablespoon of or to the to create .